-Orlando City is 3-1-2 in the all-time series (2-0-1 at home).
-Kaká’s first MLS brace more than offset a Stiven Mendoza goal in that final meeting of 2016, in which Kreis exacted a measure of revenge against the club that fired him after only one season.
-Orlando City won the first round of 2016, 1-0, at Yankee Stadium on March 18 on a goal by Cyle Larin, killer of New York teams.
+Kaká’s first MLS brace more than offset a Steven Mendoza goal in the final meeting of 2016, in which Kreis exacted a measure of revenge against the club that fired him after only one season.
+Orlando City won the first round of 2016, 1-0, at Yankee Stadium on March 18 on a goal by Larin, killer of New York teams.
 The teams drew 2-2 on May 29 in the Bronx.
-After falling behind, 2-0, on goals by Frederic Brillant and David Villa, the Lions rallied late, with Julio Baptista and Kevin Molino firing City level.
+After falling behind, 2-0, on goals by Frederic Brillant and Villa, the Lions rallied late, with Julio Baptista and Kevin Molino firing City level.

 You may recall that the two 2015 expansion sides played their first MLS game against each other back on March 8, 2015.
 Kaká's free kick in stoppage time gave the Lions a 1-1 draw, canceling out Mix Diskerud's second-half goal.